justinklee1253/ghostlink/README.md

-# GhostLink - File Upload Application
+# GhostLink

 GhostLink is a full-stack application built with Next.js (TypeScript) on the frontend and Flask on the backend.
-The app allows users to upload files, which are then processed and displayed with details such as file name, size, and type.

 ## Tech Stack